SubhodipShee/FinoSparkAi/README.md

 ## 🚀 Key Features

-- RESTful backend APIs built with Node.js and Express
+- Provides AI-driven financial insights through a web-based dashboard

+- Allows users to submit data and view processed results in real time

-- Frontend dashboard for interacting with application outputs
+- Offers a simple and responsive interface for interacting with financial information
-- AI logic integration for intelligent data processing
-- Modular code structure for frontend and backend separation
-- API testing and debugging for reliable data flow

 ---